ibrahimuwa/ibrahimuwa.github.io/index.md

 ## Get in touch

-I welcome collaborations on **3D vision, LiDAR / Hyperspectral analytics, HPC, and AI for science**, and I am actively recruiting motivated **HDR (Honours / Masters / PhD) students**.
+I welcome collaborations on **3D vision, LiDAR / Hyperspectral analytics, HPC, and AI for science**.
 The fastest way to reach me is by [email](mailto:ibrahim80876@gmail.com).